-The Genetic-based Inductive Learning (GIL) [14] learns rules for each class sequentially, starting for the minority class, leaving the majority class as a default rule.
+1) GIL: The GIL [14] learns rules for each class sequentially, starting for the minority class, leaving the majority class as a default rule.
 Thus, it runs the GIL algorithm n - 1 times, where n is the number of classes.
 For a given run i, class i is the positive class and all the other classes represent the negative class.
-Thus, a multiple class problem is converted into n-1 different concept learning problems.
-The initialisation of the chromosomes is carried out randomly for half of the population and using some of the training examples for the other half.
-The fitness of each individual is based on four conditions: accuracy rate, completeness (covering all positive examples), correctness (minimization of the number of negative examples covered) and complexity of the rule (computed as the number of rules and conditions).
+Thus, a multiple class problem is converted into n - 1 different concept learning problems.

+The initialization of the chromosomes is carried out randomly for half of the population and using some of the training examples for the other half.
+The fitness of each individual is based on four conditions: accuracy rate, completeness (covering all positive examples), correctness (minimization of the number of negative examples covered), and complexity of the rule (computed as the number of rules and conditions).
 GIL implements 14 genetic operators belonging to three kinds of levels.
-Six of them work at the rule set level and consist in adding and exchanging rules to the rule set, and generalising or specialising the rule set.
-Five operators work at the rule level by adding, removing or exchanging conditions.
+Six of them work at the rule set level and consist of adding and exchanging rules to the rule set, and generalizing or specialising the rule set.
+Five operators work at the rule level by adding, removing, or exchanging conditions.
 The final three operators work at the condition level by adding or removing values.
-All these operators have an associated probability which is auto-adapted according to the needs of the learning process, that is, to favour the generalisation or specialisation of the rule set.
+All these operators have an associated probability which is auto-adapted according to the needs of the learning process, that is, to favor the generalization or specialization of the rule set.

-b) Pitts-GIRLA

-The Pittsburgh Genetic Interval Rule Learning Algorithm (Pitts-GIRLA) [41] initialises all chromosomes at random, where a "don't care" condition occurs when the lower bound of the interval associated with a given variable is higher than the upper bound.
+2) Pitts-GIRLA: The Pitts-GIRLA [41] initializes all chromosomes at random, where a "don't care" condition occurs when the lower bound of the interval associated with a given variable is higher than the upper bound.
 Apart from the conventional 1-point crossover and random mutation, it uses a so-called "creep" mutation which is applied to the bounds of each attribute condition and increments or decrements them with a fraction of the valid range for the attribute value.

-c) DMEL

-Data Mining for Evolutionary Learning (DMEL) [42] starts with the generation of an initial set of first-order rules (rules with one condition) using a probabilistic induction technique and based on these rules, rules of a higher order (two or more conditions) are obtained iteratively.
-Then DMEL begins an evolutionary learning process by generating an initial population of individuals by randomly combining the rules in the rule base of order l - 1 to form a set of rules of order l.
+3) DMEL: DMEL [42] starts with the generation of an initial set of first-order rules (rules with one condition) using a probabilistic induction technique and based on these rules, rules of a higher order (two or more conditions) are obtained iteratively.
+Then DMEL begins an evolutionary learning process by generating an initial population of individuals by randomly combining the rules in the rule base of order l-1 to form a set of rules of order l.
 The consequent of the rule is not encoded in the chromosome but determined by the computation of the fitness value.
 Finally, the classification is made by the rule with the highest fitness that matches the example.

-d) GASSIST

-GASSIST (Genetic Algorithms based claSSIfier syS-Tem) [43], [66], [67] inherits from the GABIL algorithm [68].
-The GASSIST algorithm initialises the population at random and uses as a fitness function the Minimum Description Length principle [69], that takes into account both the accuracy and the complexity of the rule set.
+4) GASSIST: GASSIST [43], [66], [67] inherits from the GABIL algorithm [68].
+The GASSIST algorithm initializes the population at random and uses as a fitness function the minimum description length principle [69], which takes into account both the accuracy and the complexity of the rule set.

 The representation of the chromosome differs for nominal and numerical attributes.
-For the first type, it uses a string of bits, one per each category allowed for that attribute, whereas for continuous variables it applies an Adaptive Discretization Intervals rule representation [66].
+For the first type, it uses a string of bits, one per each category allowed for that attribute, whereas for continuous variables it applies an adaptive discretization intervals rule representation [66].
 This representation consists, in general terms, of a hierarchical uniform-width discretization of each attribute having different cut-points for the same attribute in different rules.
-We should point out that this representation can be directly translated into an intervalrule by taking the lower and upper cut-points of each attribute.
+We should point out that this representation can be directly translated into an interval-rule by taking the lower and upper cut-points of each attribute.